JulianA: An automatic treatment planning platform for intensity-modulated proton therapy and its application to intra- and extracerebral neoplasms: Introduction

 The BCQ-ARM algorithm \cite{projection} assigns an upper and lower dose bound to each voxel.
 Based on these voxel-wise constraints, a feasible solution is searched using the automatic relaxation method \cite{automatic_relaxation_method}.
 A bisection search on the bounds is performed as long as a feasible solution is found in order to optimise the objectives.
 This is performed for each OAR separately and the resulting spot weight vectors are summed up, weighted by a human-assigned importance.
 Default importances are provided.
 This method is not directly interpretable because the spot weight vectors are weighted, but not the objectives.

 The open source software matRad provides a toolkit to the users based on which they can build their own loss function as a weighted sum of various terms \cite{matrad}.
 The loss function is then minimised using the interior-point method IPOPT \cite{ipopt}.
-However, the weights of each loss term need to be set manually, which renders matRad only semi-automatic.
+However, the weights of each loss term need to be set manually, which renders matRad non-automatic.
 On top, matRad is built on the proprietary Matlab platform, which increases the cost for research and clinical operation.
+However, it must be noted that matRad can be used on the free and open source platform Octave~\cite{octave}, albeit without graphical user interface.

 Bangert et al.\ \cite{ultra_fast} suggest to optimise a weighted sum of one-sided quadratic terms.
 Each term punishes underdosage or overdosage to a specific voxel.
 The loss function is convex and the implementation tailored towards its specific formula, which renders the optimisation extremely fast, but impossible to extend without losing performance.
 The loss function is optimised using the L-BFGS algorithm \cite{lbfgs}.
 The authors do not mention how they obtain the voxel bounds, therefore we assume they are human input.